 4 Viewing Your App

-After you have updated your app, you are able to instantly view it in your browser or on a mobile device.
+After you have published your app, you are able to instantly view it in your browser or on a mobile device.
+You can also invite users to your app and manage app users.
+For more information on user roles and managing users, see the Managing App Users section in Security, Roles & Permissions.

 4.1 Viewing Your App in a Browser

-To view your app in a browser in the currently selected view mode (Phone, Tablet, or Responsive), click View app in the Your app is running dialog window.
+To view your app in the browser in the currently selected view mode (Phone, Tablet, or Responsive), do the following:

 4.2 Viewing your App on a Mobile Device